 Is there a lifeguard at the pool/waterpark?

 Yes, there are certified lifeguards at the pool, and CPR trained water park staff monitoring campers in the waterpark.

 May I see the camp before registering?

 Yes.
 Before camp starts you can call the camp office and we will set up an appointment to take you on a tour.
 After camp has begun for the summer, you can come into the Sports Center and ask about the availability of a tour, or you can call the camp office and set up a tour time.
 The last tour time available each day is 2:30 p.m.

 Yes.
 We have a camp nurse available to distribute medication.

-What do I need to do if my camper needs to take medicine while at camp?
+What do I do if my camper needs to take medicine while at camp?
 Is a Medical Release form required to attend camp?

 During the registration process, parents may authorize the nurse to administer some basic medication as needed (Benadryl, Ibuprofen, Tylenol, Tums, and swimmer’s ear drops).

 A Medical Release form must be submitted for all campers if any of the following conditions apply: